The argument will go on and on... who is correct?

 I diluted my oils with olive oil and put into small roll-on glass vials for easy use.

-To this day, my morning routine includes at least "2" oils... lemon on toothbrush, aloe leaf or sweet orange oil applied to my face.
+To this day, my morning routine includes at least "2" oils... lemon on toothbrush, aloe leaf or sweet orange oil (at night) applied to my face.

 Scoffers abound... they laugh and ridicule when you state you use oils to ward off illness and to stay well.
 Well to the scoffers I say - you can stick with your prescription drugs, but I KNOW what works for me.
 After 22 years in the health field I have not had any pneumonia or flu vaccines.
 I take Vitamin D, Zinc and take Oregano capsules (quality brand).
 Why oregano?
 HERE is the research.